jessykim/star-WARs-card-game/README.md

 # [star] WAR[s]

+## ♠️♦️ Ready to Play? ♥️♣️
+Link to play the game: https://star-war-s-card-game.netlify.app/

 ## Background & Description
 Welcome to [star] **WAR**[s]!
 Though I would not consider myself the biggest Star Wars fan, I thought it would be fun to build a War card game with a Star WARs theme, get it?